Education and Training Benefit Q&As

 • After you have paid your tuition, you can use remaining funds to cover other costs you may have while studying.

-• your payment will be for the exact course cost, based on the invoice from the educational institution.
+• The payment you receive will be for the exact cost of the course, based on the educational institution’s invoice.

-Payments are sent up to 60 days before the payment is due to the educational institution or 60 days before the program/course start date.
+Payments are sent up to 60 days before the payment is due to the educational institution or 60 days before the program or course start date.

-To get your money faster, sign up for direct deposit in your My VAC Account.
+To get your money faster, sign up for direct deposit in My VAC Account.

 Yes.
 The Education and Training Benefit (ETB) is a taxable benefit, and no tax is taken off your payments.
 You will receive a T4 Statement of Renumeration Paid for the ETB funding amount you receive each year.